 This was how N languished: upon a dusky bed on the desert shore where he bathed in the glow of the luminous stars above, craven, toes curling slowly.

-Grasping the vinyl and derailed by numbers, sitting in a bleak room amid transitory states, N was without permit.
+Grasping the vinyl and derailed by numbers, amid transitory states, N was without permit.
 The uprising seemed likely.

-The verses of the fore-life showed N an old movie in which a funster’s belly went, “tick-tock”.
+The verses of the fore-life showed N an old movie that went, “tick-tock”.
 He looked at how obscene it was, fractal in the governing body of light.
-Again, he was inside another.
-Time was like that, bent on its knees on the table.
+Again, he was inside another from behind.
+Time was like that, bent over the table.
 He watched the day pass by from memory and discarding the wrappers in the soup kitchen while eating from a clay jug, his lips changed colour.

 Lakshmi was not asleep.
 She stepped off the plane clutching a magazine open at a page showing a picture of a person sitting on a bench thinking about sitting on a bench.

-“As soon as I find any kind of a system, I want to break it.”
+“As soon as I encounter any kind of a system, I want to break it.”

 “I know you want an uprising.”